jonrandy/metho/index.md

 ### Step 1: 'Safe' monkey patching

 What if you could add a method to an object in such a way that it wouldn't conflict with any existing methods, or with future methods that might be added?
 Well, you can - using `Symbol`s.
 These are a relatively new addition to JS, but are extremely useful.
-Essentially what a `Symbol` is is a totally unique value - nothing else is equal to it, or can be ever equal to it.
+Essentially, a `Symbol` is a totally unique value - nothing else is equal to it, or can be ever equal to it.
 They are created like this:
 ```js
 const mySymbol = Symbol('My symbol description')
 ```